bacalhau-project/bacalhau/docs/running-node/observability.md

   * `json` - log messages outputted to stdout in JSON format
   * `combined` - log JSON formatted messages to stdout and human-friendly format to stderr

 Log statements should include the relevant trace, span and job ID so it can be tracked back to the work being performed.

 ## Metrics
-Bacalhau produces a number of different metrics including those aroundf the libp2p resource manager (`rcmgr`), performance of the requester HTTP API and number of jobs accepted/completed/received.
+Bacalhau produces a number of different metrics including those around the libp2p resource manager (`rcmgr`), performance of the requester HTTP API and the number of jobs accepted/completed/received.

 ## Tracing
 Traces are produced for all major pieces of work when processing a job, although the naming of some spans is still being worked on.
 You can find relevant traces covering working on a job by searching for the `jobid` attribute.